 Small mistakes, big impact: 10 tips for perfect slides

 Many a little makes a mickle.
 Small mistakes in a presentation irritate and distract your audience.
-If you let them accumulate, the credibility of your presentation suffers – even if reasoning is flawless.
+If you let them accumulate, the credibility of your presentation suffers – even if your reasoning is flawless.

-Here are the top 10 easily avoidable mistakes:
+The top 10 easily avoidable mistakes:

 - Too many bullet points: Three to four bullet points are a good number to aim for.
 Most people can easily process this amount.
 If you have more items, organize them under headings.

 - Lack of alignment: Make sure elements such as titles and text boxes are properly placed and aligned on each slide.
 Otherwise, your audience is made to look around the screen to find content that’s new or relevant, plus the slides look messy.